iam-dev/ERC23/README.md

 * [X] Bob (main account) has 99 tokens
 * [X] Alice (spender) have 0 tokens
 * [X] Chris (receiver) have 0 tokens
-* [X] Bob gives approval to Alice to be able to  transfer 99
+* [X] Bob gives approval to Alice to be able to transferFrom 99
 * [X] Alice transfer 100 tokens to Chris
-* [X] Throw an error when trying to transfer more than allowed
+* [X] Throw an error when trying to transferFrom more than allowed
 * [X] Bob still have 99 tokens left
 * [X] Chris will have 0 tokens left
 * [X] Alice still have 0 tokens